I am officially over one month post-op from my salpingectomy and ready to give an update. You can read my previous infertility posts, here.

-That is good for obvious reasons but has also been bad some days because I am not getting a warning signal from my body when I am doing too much.
-I have had a few days where I overdid it, causing me to have tightness and weakness in my stomach, making me need extra rest.
+That is good for obvious reasons, but it can be dangerous when I am not getting a warning signal from my body that I am doing too much.
+I have had a few days where I overdid it.
+That caused me to have tightness and weakness in my stomach, making me need extra rest.
 Fear of getting a hernia and needing another surgery has been a huge motivator to find balance and take lots of rests.

 Struggles and Supplements

-I’m not gonna lie, the bloating associated with this surgery is real and even one month later I can only fit into one pair of jeans, so yoga pants for the win.
+I’m not gonna lie, the bloating associated with this surgery is real.
+Even one month post-op I can only fit into one pair of jeans, so yoga pants for the win.
 I am drinking insane amounts of water and taking probiotics to combat this, but if you have any tips send them my way.